onepub-dev/nginx-le/cli/README.md

 # Public Web Server

-Public Web Servers is where the Web Server exposes port 80 and 443 on a public IP address.
+A Public Web Servers is where the Web Server exposes port 80 and 443 on a public IP address with a public DNS A record (e.g. host.mydomain.com resolves to the webservers IP address).

 For Public Web Servers Nginx-LE uses the standard Certbot HTTP auth mechanism.

-Lets Encrypt certificates are automatically renewed.
+Lets Encrypt certificates are automatically acquired and renewed.

 A public web server may be behind a NAT however it MUST have port 80 open to the world to allow certbot to validate the server.

 # Private Web Server

-For a private web server (one with no public internet access) Nginx-LE using the certbot DNS auth method.
+For a Private web server (one with no public internet access) Nginx-LE using the certbot DNS auth method.

-Nginx-LE will need to make an `outbound` connection to the `Lets Encrypt` server but no inbound connection is required.
+Nginx-LE will need to make an `outbound` connection (TCP port 443) to the `Lets Encrypt` and the hoster of your DNS servers but no inbound connection is required.

 Note: At this point the `private` mode only works with a `NameCheap` dns server as that is the only api we currently support.